MIT-DB-Class/simple-db-hw-2022/lab1.md

 To read a page from disk, you will first need to calculate the correct offset in the file.
 Hint: you will need random access to the file in order to read and write pages at arbitrary offsets.
-You should not call `BufferPool` methods when reading a page from disk.
+You should not call `BufferPool` instance methods when reading a page from disk.

 You will also need to implement the `HeapFile.iterator()` method, which should iterate through through the tuples of each page in the HeapFile.
 The iterator